noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 These tasks are lower priority than providing a handcrafted ABI.

 - The ability for a dev to enclose a collection of Aztec.nr functions in a 'contract scope'.
-- The ability to create an Aztec.nr contract abi from the above.
+- The ability to create an Aztec.nr contract artifact from the above.

-Design an Aztec.nr Contract ABI, similar to a Solidity ABI which is output by Solc (see [here](https://docs.soliditylang.org/en/v0.8.13/abi-spec.html#json)).
+Design an Aztec.nr contract artifact, similar to a Solidity ABI which is output by Solc (see [here](https://docs.soliditylang.org/en/v0.8.13/abi-spec.html#json)).
 It might include for each function:

 - ACIR opcodes (akin to Solidity bytecode).
 - Function name and parameter names & types.